tobgu/pyrsistent/README.rst

 PVector
 ~~~~~~~
 With full support for the Sequence_ protocol PVector is meant as a drop in replacement to the built in list from a readers
 point of view.
-Write operations of course differ since no in place mutation takes is done but naming should be in line
+Write operations of course differ since no in place mutation is done but naming should be in line
 with corresponding operations on the built in list.

 Support for the Hashable_ protocol also means that it can be used as key in Mappings_.